3ther-joyboy/SnagickCollector/README.md

    - your password is a passkey that you have to generate on [google](https://www.google.com/account/about/passkeys/)
  - Root User
    - You cannot have a Root user unless you edit perrmissions of already created user throught database
+# Where is this project going?
+This is jsut a backend for scout database, I will be adding a mobile app and a [website like I this](https://3ther-joyboy.github.io/snagicky/snagicky.html), but browsers refuse to comunicate with servers taht doesnt have SSL (CloudFlare is giving out certificates)<br>
+Because this is a server side, i havent got a chance to implement [Have I been Pwned](https://haveibeenpwned.com/) API to check if your password is strong